insane-ray/discord-bot-constructor/README.md

   type: "simple",
   helpInfo: "example of usage: '/joke'",
   phrases: [
-    "{author} - you",
-    "{randomMember} is a joke",
+    "{author}, may be your tell us one?",
-    "Most people are shocked when they find out how bad I am as an electrician", "I started out with nothing, and I still have most of it."
+    "Random decided, it's time {randomMember} to telling joke", "Most people are shocked when they find out how bad I am as an electrician" ]
-  ]
 }
 ```